UnderscoreBrad/BasicBot_PY/README.md

 **Youtube Audio Commands**

-!basic_yt [YouTube URL]: Have the bot play the video at the provided URL immediately
+!basic_yt [YouTube URL/Search]: Have the bot play the video at the provided URL immediately

-!basic_queue [YouTube URL]: Add the Youtube video to the audio queue
+!basic_queue [YouTube URL/Search]: Add the Youtube video to the audio queue

+!basic_add [YouTube URL/Search]: Alias for !basic_queue

 !basic_play: Play songs from the first in the queue

+!basic_play [YouTube URL/Search]: Alias for !basic_yt (when arguments are given)

 !basic_pause: Have the bot pause audio playback

 !basic_resume: Have the bot resume audio playback after pausing

 !basic_skip: Skip to the next song in the play queue

+!basic_next: Alias for !basic_skip

 !basic_stop: Have the bot stop audio playback